 You probably can’t install a VPN on a school computer, making it a bit trickier to unblock websites at school.
 Nor should you install the Tor browser on a school computer.
-Schools frown upon Tor's use, because it can be used to access the dark web.
+Schools often discourage (or even ban) Tor's use, because it can be used to access the dark web.

 If you're using your own PC for work or have administrative rights on your work computer, a VPN is your best answer to unblock websites at work.
 But if you don't have the authority to install software on your PC, or you're hot-desking, a VPN may not work.

 Many companies use their own proxy servers as content filters to prevent employees from accessing certain websites and apps.
 You can try to circumvent your company’s proxy with a public web proxy — if your company hasn’t blocked these as well.
 If you can connect to a public web proxy, it should allow you to access the websites you want.

 Your company almost certainly would prefer that employees refrain from installing Tor Browser on company equipment, so avoid using it.

-If there’s a website you really want to access and you can’t get around company restrictions, you could open the site on your personal phone (using your mobile data, not the company’s network).
+If there’s a website you really want to access and you can’t get around company restrictions, you may need to use your own device.

-If you are traveling or you want to access a website that blocks access by geolocation, the best way to unblock the website likely is a VPN.
-VPNs are both fast and effective.
+If you’re traveling or you want to access a website that blocks access by geolocation, the best way to unblock the website is likely with a VPN.
 If you're dealing with particularly aggressive restrictions, try using Tor.

-Some countries, such as China and its Great Firewall of China, make it especially difficult to access the open internet.
+Some countries, such as China with its Great Firewall, make it especially difficult to access the open internet.
 While some VPNs work, they often have trouble.
 In addition, some VPNs are completely blocked, and Tor won't work at all in China.